M-erb/Calculator/README.md

 # Vue Basic Calculator

-A Basic Calculator using [Vue.js](https://vuejs.org/) and [Brunch.js](http://brunch.io/)
+A Basic Calculator using [Vue.js](https://vuejs.org/) and [webpack.js](https://webpack.js.org/)

 ## Note:

-A simple calculator built using vuejs and brunchjs.
-I wanted an excuse to dive into brunch a little bit and had this concept for a calculator one day as I was driving into work.
+A simple calculator built using vuejs.
+I wanted an excuse to dive into webpack a little bit and had this concept for a calculator one day as I was driving into work.
 So "why not" I said.
 Let me know of any other curious ways to create calculators.
 This was my first attempt and was very entertaining.

 Features: